nathangeffen/faststi/docs/_build/html/_sources/events.rst.txt

 takes two parameters: simulation (a pointer to the current simulation) and agent (a pointer to the current agent whose property you wish to set).

+.. tip:: Instead of using this event, it will usually make more sense to use the
+         _generate_and_pair event which generates the initial set of agents, places them in a mating pool, shuffles the mating pool, mates the agents in the mating pool and then sets the number of time steps each agent will stay in its current relationship or stay single.
+This event is in fact called by _generate_and_pair.

 See also: *_generate_and_pair*

 ****